Marriage Counselling: UK Options & Cost

-Marriage counseling is when marriage and family therapy providers offer advice and support to married couples or people in other types of romantic partnerships.
+Marriage counselling is when marriage and family therapy providers offer advice and support to married couples or people in other types of romantic partnerships.
 Any couple can attend relationship counselling sessions.
 The American Psychological Association (APA) refers to this type of therapy as couple and family psychology (CFP) because families and couples take many forms, and not all people choose to get married in a long-term relationship.

-Potential benefits of relationship counselling for all types of couples
+Potential benefits of relationship counselling

-Multiple studies have suggested that marriage and couples therapy can be effective in many cases.
+Multiple studies have suggested that couples therapy can be effective in many cases.
 For example, a 2020 meta-analysis reports that couples therapy has recently evolved to be available to more people, including through approaches like telehealth couples treatment.
 It indicates that many methods have been found effective, such as emotionally focused therapy and cognitive behavioral therapy.
-Researchers conclude the study with hope for the future of marriage therapy options
+Researchers conclude the study with hope for the future of marriage therapy options.

-You don’t have to be married to gain the benefits of marriage counseling.
+You don’t have to be married to gain the benefits of counselling.
 Any couple can contact a counselor for relationship support, regardless of their status.
 You can also get therapy with an ex-partner if you’ve divorced or separated.
 Divorce therapy can sometimes be helpful for those who want to talk through divorce matters, such as child custody or emotions about the separation.

 However, note that couples therapy might not be right for every situation.
 Experts generally don’t recommend couples therapy if your partner is abusive, as abusive partners often try to manipulate counselling sessions and control what is said.

-Gottman therapy for relationship counselling and marriage counselling in the UK
+Gottman therapy for relationship counselling and marriage counselling

 Gottman therapy is based on the Gottman Method, developed by Dr. John and Julie Gottman to help couples communicate more efficiently.
 This modality focuses on a visual model called the “Sound Relationship House,” which features different levels of connection.
 With this method, couples create “Love Maps” to learn more about each other’s inner worlds and hopes for the future.
 The aim is for these insights to help couples understand each other more deeply and foster intimacy.
 Gottman therapists offer advice, coaching, exercises, and role-playing to support clients.